15+ Beautiful Landscapes in Spain That Will Amaze You

 It’s one of Europe’s most impressive granitic ranges and has numerous peaks, cliffs, streams and meadows.

-The fauna is sparse and dry, but you may spot some animals as this is home to many birds of prey, like vultures.
+The fauna is sparse and dry, but you may spot some animals, as this is home to many birds of prey, like vultures.

-Volcanos in Spain
+Volcanoes in Spain

 Teide, Tenerife (Canary Islands)